Computational chemistry: Algorithm

 Investigates the electronic structure or nuclear structure of many-body systems such as atoms, molecules, and the condensed phases.

 Complexity

 Traditional implementations of DFT typically scale as $\mathcal{O}(N^3)$, mainly due to the need to diagonalize the Kohn-Sham matrix.
 The diagonalization step, which finds the eigenvalues and eigenvectors of the matrix, contributes most to this scaling.
 Recent advances in DFT aim to reduce this complexity through various approximations and algorithmic improvements.
+There have also been significant speed improvements in eigensolvers, in particular the ELPA solver which is used in many codes.